 SoftFloat is completely faithful to the IEEE Standard, while at the same time

 being relatively fast.

-All functions dictated by the standard are supported except for conversions
+All functions dictated by the original 1985 version of the standard are

-to and from decimal.
+supported except for conversions to and from decimal.

 SoftFloat is distributed in the form of ISO/ANSI C source code and should be